Bhesa nitidissima

-Bhesa nitidissima is a species of plant in the Centroplacaceae family.
-It is endemic to Sri Lanka.
+Bhesa nitidissima is a species of flowering plant in the Centroplacaceae family.
+It is a tree endemic to Sri Lanka.

+The species was first described by André Joseph Guillaume Henri Kostermans in 1977.

 Description

 A tree with an average height of 20–30 m but can reach as high as 50 m.
 Bark is usually dark brown and deeply cracked on older specimens.
 The unique feature of the Bhesa genus within the Centroplacaceae family is its geniculate petioles; which essentially means that the leaf bends sharply away from the stalk.
 The petiole usually contains three vascular bundles.
 Seed germination is epigeal.
 Produces 3-4mm wide, greenish to white sessile flowers with 5 petals.
 The flowers produce greenish brown, oblong seeds encased in a thick gelatinous aril inside capsules up to 2.2 cm long.

 Ecology

 Endemic to Sri Lanka.
 Found mostly in low elevation wet zone forests, but have a recorded range of up to 1600 m.
 The tree flowers September through October and produces fruit November through December.
 Although listed as critically endangered in 1998, a 2017 handbook of Sri Lankan flora suggests the tree is now quite common.